carpentries/docs.carpentries.org/README.md

 ## Editing content

 Content is organized in the `source` directory.
 There is one folder for each team's work, with markdown files in each folder for each handbook.
 Edits to content should be made to these files.
-Do not edit files in the `build` or `docs` folders.
+Do not edit files in the `build` folder.

 ## Editing styles